Lumb Stocks: Early life

-Stocks was born at Gawbert Hall, Lightcliffe, near Halifax, Yorkshire, the third of five children of William Stocks, a coalmine-owner, and wife Mary née Lumb.
+Lumb Stocks was born at Gawbert Hall, Lightcliffe, near Halifax, Yorkshire, the third of five children of William Stocks, a coalmine-owner, and wife Mary née Lumb.
 He was educated at Horton House School, Horton, near Bradford, and while there he received instruction in drawing from Charles Cope, father of the painter and engraver Charles West Cope.
 Aged fifteen he moved to London and was apprenticed for six years to the line engraver Charles Rolls.
 In 1832 he exhibited at the Royal Academy of Arts a Portrait of a Young Artist.
 His apprenticeship ended in 1833.

 Early career

 Stocks engraved plates for the literary annuals then in vogue, among which were "The Lace Maker" and "Going to Service", after James Inskipp, for the Amulet of 1835.
 He engraved for William Finden's Royal Gallery of British Art (1838–1840) the plates of "The Procession to the Christening", after Penry Williams, "Preparing Moses for the Fair", from The Vicar of Wakefield, after Daniel Maclise, and "Nell Gwyn", after Charles Landseer.
 He produced "Raffaelle and the Fornarina" (1842), after Sir Augustus Wall Callcott, engraved for the Art Union of London; and three plates – "The Glee Maiden" and "Ruth", after Robert Scott Lauder, and "The Parable of the Ten Virgins", after James Eckford Lauder – engraved for the Association for the Promotion of the Fine Arts in Scotland.

 At about this time he produced "The Dame School" and "The Rubber", after Thomas Webster, and "Bedtime", after William Powell Frith, and several plates for The Art Journal from pictures in the Royal Collection and Vernon collection, which included "Cupid and Psyche", after Thomas Uwins, "Uncle Toby and the Widow", after Charles Robert Leslie, and "St Luke painting the Virgin", after Moritz Steinla.